Skip to main content

 Include Authentication Module

-, the Laravel standard authentication function is used, replace it with the SaaSus authentication function.
+The authentication function is used in this section, so replace it with the SaaSus authentication function.

 Default code